 July 7- Council approves Gorski to be the project manager for the Municipal Hall Renovation project (Resolution 20-50).

-July 19- Terms for an 18-month lease agreement are approved by Council for temporary office space for non-police operations at Logan Commerce Center,
+July 21- Council approves for the municipal administrator to start negotiations and create a lease agreement for temporary office space at Logan Commerce Center,

 Aug.
 5- Municipal Administrator advises council of potential early move out to Logan (before December).